 NWA Equality was established to serve as the voice of Northwest Arkansas' LGBTQ community.
 From national events, protests, and calls for legislative action, since 2006, we've made some fantastic progress for our community.

-Jamie Leidelmeyer, Board Member at Large
+Jamie Leidelmeyer, Board of Directors

 479-966-9014, Ext.
 1

 Currently, we're working to build better business resources by working with employers to educate their staff on LGBTQ issues and establish policies to prevent workplace discrimination of their employees and customers.
 Additionally, we'd like to develop programs and partnerships to support prospective employees with resume and interview skills to enhance their career prospects and quality of life.

 We're also working to develop the support system needed to serve as Arkansas' LGBTQ historians through our 2018 establishment of the Arkansas LGBTQ Archive.

 In 2006, the event planning of the newly established Northwest Arkansas Pride Parade and associated events were received with negativity and hostility by a then conservative and aggressive Fayetteville Police Department.
 We fought hard to legitimize the NWA Pride Parade by having consistent communications with the City and the FPD, negotiating regulations and ensuring operations were as compliant as possible.
 When current Mayor Lioneld Jordan was elected in 2009, we began providing LGBTQ sensitivity training to the Fayetteville Police Department, and Evelyn Stafford currently serves as our representative to the Chief of Police's Diversity Round Table.
 With mutual support and understanding between the organizations, Northwest Arkansas Pride has grown to over 20,000 participants, and we've seen a significant decline in Fayetteville police-related surveys and reports on LGBTQ hostility.